Jakšić family: Jakša

-Jakša was a voivode in the Serbian Despotate, under Despot Đurađ Branković.
+Jakša Brežičić was a voivode in the Serbian Despotate, under Despot Đurađ Branković.
 Jakša was mentioned in 1452 as Đurađ's envoy in the Republic of Ragusa.
-As an Ottoman vassal, Đurađ was forced to send an army to participate in the siege of Constantinople (1453).
+As an Ottoman vassal, Đurađ was forced to send an army to participate in the siege of Constantinople in 1453.
 Sultan Mehmed the Conqueror did not tell Đurađ his intentions, but said that the cavalry would travel to Karaman.
 The sultan slaughtered civilians on his way to Constantinople, which he quickly besieged, Jakša hearing of this, wanted to return but was warned that if they would not continue, the sultan would destroy the Serbs.
 The cavalry reached the fallen Constantinople, which had been the cradle of Southeastern Christianity and culture, up until now serving as the capital of the Byzantine Empire.
 The event is recorded in the writings of Konstantin Mihailović, who was in the army of Jakša.